-The (many) things I’ve learned stitching panoramic photos using GoPro Fusion Studio.
+The (many) things I’ve learned stitching 360-degree photos using GoPro Fusion Studio.

 GoPro Fusion Studio